Adenovirus E1B protein

 Adenovirus E1B protein usually refers to one of two proteins transcribed from the E1B gene of the adenovirus: a 55kDa protein and a 19kDa protein.
 These two proteins are needed to block apoptosis in adenovirus-infected cells.
 E1B proteins work to prevent apoptosis that is induced by the small adenovirus E1A protein, which stabilizes p53, a tumor suppressor.

 Functions

 E1B-19k

 E1B-19k blocks a p53-independent apoptosis mechanism.
 Without E1B-19k, degradation of both cellular and viral DNA occurs, in addition to premature host cell death during the lytic cycle, thus limiting viral replication.

 E1B-19k mimics MCL1, which is a cellular antiapoptotic protein.
-In infected cells, the expression of E1A results in the degradation of MCL-1, which normally binds the propaptotic protein, BAK.
-BAK activation induces apoptosis by cooligomerizing with another proapoptotic protein, BAX.
+In infected cells, the expression of E1A results in the degradation of MCL-1, which normally binds the proapoptotic protein, BAK.
+BAK activation induces apoptosis by co-oligomerizing with another proapoptotic protein, BAX.
 Together, BAK and BAX form pores in the mitochondrial membrane, releasing apoptogenic proteins like cytochrome c.
 This and other proteins released from the mitochondria lead to activation of caspase-9 and caspase-3 and the resulting apoptotic program.
 However, in adenovirus-infected cells, activated BAK and BAX are sequestered by E1B-19k, preventing the pathway.